 Enable the collection of Proof of Play statistics.

 Export the Layout including all associated Widgets/Media/DataSet structures to a ZIP file, so it can be easily shared.

-Selecting a Layout that is in a Draft status will present further row menu options.
+Selecting a Layout that is in a Draft status will present the following additional Row Menu options:

-Select to Publish Now or select a date and time to set the Layout to Publish.
+Select to Publish Now or select a date and time to set the Layout to Publish in the future.

 Did you know….Layouts and Library files can be Assigned directly to a Display or Display Group so that they are always available in the local library of the Player.
 Useful for pre-loading a Layout ahead of time ready to be scheduled.

 Take a look at the How to create a simple Layout guide